RealityHertz/Greenhouse-Project/Documentation/Signoffs/Lighting Control - Signoff.md

 - **Light Intensity:**
   	During the first 2 weeks of a plant's life, the light is most beneficial when it is around 6 inches away.
 After this period, the light needs to be 12 inches away.
 To achieve this, the light will be hung from a small chain and S-hook to be fully adjustable.
 [4]
 - **Control:**
+  	To regulate the timing of light activation and deactivation, the HMI subsystem will feature four programmable buttons.
+These buttons will enable users to adjust the duration for which the light remains on and off, allowing for hour-by-hour increments in both directions.
+For instance, if the preset timing is 2 hours for light activation and 8 hours for deactivation, the buttons will facilitate incremental adjustments, allowing users to increase or decrease each timing by one hour as needed.

 ## **Bill of Materials**
 |Brand/Manufacturer|Part Name|Supplier|Part/Model Number|Quantity|Individual Price|Total|